Falls in Nursing Homes

 The Carman Law Firm, we understand the many ways in which falls in nursing homes can occur.

 Many are due to lack of supervision.
-Our Prescott injury attorneys can
+Our Prescott injury attorney can

 provide compassionate and effective legal services to your family as we